NDevTK/writeups/privacy.md

 If your wondering about the lack of Cookie banner, it went on holiday.

 # `ndev.tk` Privacy Policy
 The following services are in use `cdn.jsdelivr.net`, Cloudflare, GitHub pages, Google embed.
+Sometimes data is stored in localStorage for website functionality.
 # Contact Information
 Site owner: [ndevtk@protonmail.com](mailto:ndevtk@protonmail.com)